Penrose5833/cs480Penrose/README.md

 <<<<<<< HEAD
 ## PA2: Interaction
 The cube will change orbit and rotation direction based upon keyboard and mouse input.
 To run thsi project ```cd PA2``` then follow the instructions in the README.md.

+## PA3: Moons
+A moon will orbit around the planet despite the planet's change of direction.
+To run this project ```cd PA3 ``` then follow the instruction in the README.md.

 =======

 >>>>>>> 01bf30800888fb3fe3fa89f7ed9be668ae315de1